 General requirements for manuscripts

 Novelty.
-Authors' material reflecting the results of scientific research should contribute to the development of the field of sociological knowledge in the framework of which this material was prepared.
+Authors' material reflecting the results of scientific research should contribute to the development of the field of chemistry in the framework of which this material was prepared.
 The author's material, which has an educational-methodological orientation, should contain new approaches, methods, and teaching technologies.

 Logical presentation.
 The text of the manuscript should be structured so that readers understand the purpose and objectives, theory and methodology of the study, the results obtained by the author and the contribution of the author to the development of a specific area of scientific knowledge.
 Materials of educational and methodological nature should contain a justification for the appropriateness of using this development in the educational process, a detailed description of its content, a description of the contribution to the teaching of a particular discipline.